-The administrator of the Company, State Street Bank and Trust Company, provides day-to-day administration of the Company and is also responsible for the Company's general administrative functions, including the calculation and publication of the NAV and maintenance of the Company's accounting and statutory records.
+The administrator of the Company, State Street Bank and Trust Company, provides day-to-day administration of the Company and is also responsible for the Company's general administrative functions, including the calculation and publication of the Net Asset Value and maintenance of the Company's accounting and statutory records.
 We have, however, not relied on the controls report of the administrator.

-8. Other information
+8 Other information

-The Directors are responsible for the other information.
-The other information comprises the information included in the Annual Report, other than the financial statements and our auditor's report thereon.
+The other information comprises the information included in the annual report, other than the financial statements and our auditor's report thereon.
+The Directors are responsible for the other information contained within the Annual Report.